A well-written listing can help a home sell faster. Read these simple tips before publishing your next real estate ad or property description.

 Here’s the good news: you don’t have to be the next Hemingway to write enticing descriptions!
 We’re going to share 11 simple tips to make your listing details shine.
 But first, how much do real estate descriptions impact sales?

 The short answer is yes.
 However, it’s hard to say definitively as there aren’t a ton of reliable case studies out there.
-But there is plenty of evidence that points to the fact that the right words can influence buyers to make decisions.
+But there is evidence that certain words can influence buyers to make decisions.

 The point is, people read what’s on your website and it affects how they act.
-Of course, no one will purchase a home based on a beautiful description.
-That said, the right words can convince someone to come to your open house.
+Of course, no one will purchase a home based on a beautiful description, but the right words can convince someone to come to your open house.
 And once they’re inside your home, you have a much greater chance of closing a deal.

 And now, what you came here for: nine easy-to-implement tips that will make your real estate description compelling.